ccontemplator/LCS-Hazard-Analysis-Ripes/README.md

 ## LCS Problem Hazards Detection & Visualization with RIPES
 ### Overview

-This project uses RISC-V Assembly to visualize hazards detected in an implementation of a Longest Common Substring (LCS) algorithm with the open graphical processor simulator.
+This project provides RISC-V Assembly for visualizing the execution and hazards of a Longest Common Substring (LCS) algorithm with the Ripes graphical processor simulator

 The uploaded png files shows how the pipelines got stalled in the simple in-order RISC-V processor.